 - coriander leaves to garnish

 Marinate the fish with a pinch of turmeric powder and salt to taste for 10 minutes.
 Heat oil in a pan and shallow fry the fish few at a time till golden in colour on both sides.
-Keep aside.
+Drain and keep aside.

 In a bowl, mix together ginger-garlic paste, turmeric powder and red chili powder with 1/4 cup water.

 Temper the same oil with kalonji and slit green chili.
 Saute for a few seconds and add the spice mix.
 Fry on a medium flame till the oil separates.